Hadi493/cg-void-fish-shell/README.md

 ### ⚠️ Important: Customize Your Aliases
 Please make sure to review the ***[config.fish](./config.fish)*** file and update the aliases according to your Linux distribution.
-Note: Default aliases are pre-configured for Arch-based systems.
+Note: Default aliases are pre-configured for void-linux.

 ### Customize aliases